thescientist13/HP_Stuff/content/Harrypedia/Horcruxes.md

-Interestingly she insists that despite the fact that he is not a true horcrux, he would have had to be destroyed the same way.[^210323-1] I, like [Ginny][GMW1] in the fanfiction above, disagree on that.
+Interestingly she insists that despite the fact that he is not a true horcrux, he would have had to be destroyed the same way.[^210323-1] I, like [Ginny][GMW1] in the fan fiction above, disagree on that.
 It does not make sense.
 I prefer the theory "Anything enchanted can be disenchanted … there are many poor methods to solve a problem, but usually only one or a small number of elegant options."[^210323-2]  Under this theory, few if any researchers have ever